 Blogging can affect both personal and social change.
 I started blogging because the thoughts and words in my mind simply had to get out.
-I hope this blog offers support, educates, and fights stigma.
+I hope this blog offers support, educates, and fights stigma against those living with mental illness.

 Though I am a suburban wife and mother, unlike most of my neighbors, I live with bipolar disorder.
-My Story, My Path to Age Thirty, Psychotic Break at Thirty, Thirty to Motherhood, Mystic or Mentally Ill?, and Mystic Psychosis recount my struggle with mental illness, the two decades it took to get a proper diagnosis, and how my journey has ultimately given me a sense of purpose – and at times, a sense of religious calling.
+My Story, My Path to Age Thirty, Mania at Thirty, Thirty to Motherhood, and Mystic or Mentally Ill? recount my struggle with mental illness, the two decades it took to get a proper diagnosis, and how my journey has ultimately given me a sense of purpose – and at times, a sense of religious calling.

 As a perpetual and proud geek, I always liked going to school.
 My brown-nosing and hard work got me a BA in Legal Studies from UC Berkeley, an MA in Psychology from New College of California (never heard of New College? well, it no longer exists and was never as prestigious as Berkeley), and twice I’ve attended Fuller Theological Seminary and twice I quit.